rur/good/README.md

 ### Overview

 The `good scaffold` command outputs files for a web server to a sub package of a Go module.
-The scaffold is geared towards integrated apps like admin tools and user consoles.
+The scaffold is geared towards building user consoles and admin tools that are integrated with Golang web services or daemons.

 Top-level pages are added to the site using the `good page` command, which has a [starter template](#Starter-Template) feature to speed-up development.
-The scaffold package is unobtrusive, it can be embedded in the codebase of a web service or background daemon implemented in Go.
+The scaffold package is unobtrusive so that it can be embedded in the codebase of an existing system.

 #### TLDR; quickstart